COMPARISONSAt present this page repeats The Two modes of Sensing

 We can focus on doing something, and think about something else at the same time.
 The challenge with focusing is to coordinate our senses, minds, and bodies and to concentrate.

-The Value of Panoramic Sensing compares the psychological effects of focusing and panoraming.
+The Benefits of Panoramic Sensing compares the psychological effects of focusing and panoraming.

-Please continue with The Value of Panoramic Sensing
+Please continue with The Benefits of Panoramic Sensing